teivah/majorana/README.md

 All the benchmarks are executed at a fixed CPU clock frequency of 3.2 GHz.

 Meanwhile, we have executed a benchmark on an Apple M1 (same CPU clock frequency).
-This benchmark was on a different microarchitecture, different ISA, etc. is hardly comparable with the MVP benchmarks.
+This benchmark was on a different micro-architecture, different ISA, etc. is hardly comparable with the MVP benchmarks.
 Yet, it gives us a reference to show how good (or bad :) the MVP implementations are.

 | Machine | Prime number | Sum of array | String copy | String length | Bubble sort |
 |:------:|:-----:|:-----:|:-----:|:-----:|:-----:|